iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 Serviceusage.quotas.update permission is required, this already included in owner, editor and quota admin.

+## Network Tags

+Network tags are strings that are assigned to instances or instances templates.

+Tags helps to group VMs while creating firewall rules, routes.

+Network tags can be edited without stopping the VM.

+64 tags per VM, which a max-length of 63 characters.

 ## Attributes required for VM pricing

 ### Instance